 No, I’m sorry it’s not.
 Couscous is made from semolina which is a wheat product.
 So, if you need it to be gluten-free, I recommend using quinoa instead.

 Salads are a great way to increase your nutrients, fill you up, and get lots of various flavors.
 So don’t be afraid to try out new things like my Curried Tuna and Tomato Salad, Pesto Pasta Salad, and Rainbow Farro Salad.
+If you love Mediterranean flavors, you should also try this Lentil Salad Recipe!
+For another main-course salad with chicken, try this Southwest Chicken Salad.

 If you make this recipe, please leave a star rating below!
 It’s so helpful for other readers to see which recipes are tried and true!
 I’d also love to see it–share your photo of this dish and tag me on Instagram, and I’ll feature you!Print